Older Adults and Oral Health

 If transportation is a barrier to receiving care, the Eldercare Locator can direct you to your local Area Agency on Aging (AAA).
 The majority of AAAs provide some form of transportation assistance or referral.

 States have flexibility to determine what dental benefits are provided to adult Medicaid enrollees.
 While most states provide at least emergency dental services for adults, less than half of the states currently provide comprehensive dental care.
 There are no minimum requirements for adult dental coverage.
 Select your state on Medicaid.gov to find your State Medicaid webpage.

 Other options to help overcome barriers include:

 Back to top

-From developing public private partnerships to providing information clearinghouses, the Aging Service Network is working to help address the oral health needs of older adults.
+From developing public private partnerships to providing information clearinghouses, the Aging Service Network and its partners are working to help address the oral health needs of older adults.
 A number of innovative oral health programs, some funded with Older Americans Act Title III funds, include: